Point-of-Care Ultrasound (POCUS)

 PUBLICATIONS

-6. Aspler A, Kegel F, Beyene T, Zewdu T, Tesfaye B, McKnight A, Cheung E, Bryan J, Acton C. Establishing a Self-sustaining Emergency Medicine Point-of-Care Ultrasound Curriculum in an Academic Teaching Hospital in Ethiopia.
+3. Aspler A, Kegel F, Beyene T, Zewdu T, Tesfaye B, McKnight A, Cheung E, Bryan J, Acton C. Establishing a self-sustaining emergency medicine point-of-care ultrasound curriculum in an academic teaching hospital in Ethiopia.
 Ethiopian Journal of Health Sciences.
-2022 May 1;32(3). https://cutt.ly/S4z2j1N
+2022 May 1;32(3).

 PRESENTATIONS

-5. Beyene T, Bryan J, Sahota I, Nowacki A. Shaping the Future of EM: Leadership, Research, and PoCUS in Global Education.
-ICEM 2025.
-Montreal, Quebec, Canada.
-2025 May 26.
+1. Beyene T, Bryan J, Sahota IS, Nowacki A. Shaping the Future of EM: Leadership, Research, and PoCUS in Global Education.
+International Conference on Emergency Medicine (ICEM).
+Montreal Quebec, Canada.
+May 2025.
 (Panel Presentation)

-6. Girdler H, Beyene T, Zewdu T, Sahota I. Evaluating the East African point-of-care ultrasound training program: lessons learned and best practices.
-ICEM 2025.
-Montreal, Quebec, Canada.
-2025 May 27.
-(Moderated Poster Presentation)
+2. Girdler H, Beyene T, Zewdu T, Sahota I. Evaluating the East African point-of-care ultrasound training program: lessons learned and best practices.
+International Conference on Emergency Medicine (ICEM).
+Montreal Quebec, Canada.
+May 2025.
+(Poster Presentation)

 Funding

-We are very grateful for the continued financial support from the following donors and granting agencies (in alphabetical order):
+We are very grateful for the continued financial support for TAAAC-EM from the following donors and granting agencies (in alphabetical order):